marcuswendt/FieldKit.otl/README.md

 * Displace by LFO Noise
 * Displace by Map _uses a COP or Texture to displace the geometry, similar to a displacement shader SHOP._
+* Normalize _the geometry into a 0-1 size along a given dimension_

 ## SOP Render